Case Studies

 Screening programmes; commissioning and co-ordination

-Between 2002 and the NHS re-structure in 2013, SPH provided commissioning and public health support and advice to the commissioners of all cancer and non-cancer screening programmes across one region, including nine cancer screening programmes, two Diabetic Eye screening programmes and one Abdominal Aortic Aneurysm screening programme.
+Historically, SPH provided commissioning and public health support and advice to the commissioners of all cancer and non-cancer screening programmes across one region, including nine cancer screening programmes, two Diabetic Eye screening programmes and one Abdominal Aortic Aneurysm screening programme.
 SPH also supported all antenatal and new-born screening programmes in up to four NHS hospital trusts over an 11-year period.
+We have retained this expertise within the SPH team.
 The types of activity that SPH undertook for this work included:

 • Supporting commissioners to meet the requirements and standards of national and local service specifications